-Mounting public concern over how enterprises interact with our personal information has led to the development of laws and regulations, such as GDPR and CCPA, that define privacy rights for consumers.
+Mounting public concern over how enterprises interact with our personal information has led to the development of laws and regulations, such as GDPR and CCPA, that define consumer privacy rights.
 Personal data now officially requires special handling and care to meet today’s compliance standards and consumer expectations.

 What is Pseudonymization

 Anonymized data sets are out of the scope of privacy regulations like GDPR.
-However, full anonymization can disrupt many legitimate uses of data that require identifiers (e.g. your bank probably needs to know who you are as a user).
+However, full anonymization can disrupt many legitimate data uses that require identifiers (e.g., your bank probably needs to know who you are as a user).
 GDPR proposes pseudonymization as a practical alternative for reducing the risk of data exposure, relieving compliance obligations, and maintaining optimal data utilization:

 ‘pseudonymisation’ means the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person (link)

 Pseudonymization is the process of replacing all sensitive identifiers with pseudonyms/aliases/tokens in a specific data set (e.g., a table in a database or a CSV file).
 The original identifiers have to be kept securely elsewhere.
 C’est tout.

 Unfortunately, it’s much more complicated to execute.
 Building systems that work with pseudonymized data requires a whole lot of designing from the get-go.
 This is incredibly difficult to do–so much so that GDPR can only recommend it due to unenforceability.

 What is Tokenization

 Tokenization is the process of substituting a sensitive data element with a non-sensitive equivalent, referred to as a token, that has no exploitable meaning or value.
 The token is a reference that maps back to the sensitive data through a tokenization system.